dataforseo/TypeScriptClient/docs/classes/GoogleReviewsSerpElementItem.md

 > `optional` **rating**: [`RatingInfo`](RatingInfo.md)

-Defined in: main.ts:32424
+Defined in: main.ts:32432

-the item’s rating
+the element’s rating
 the popularity rate based on reviews and displayed in SERP

 #### Implementation of